 BurstNET is hosted in the United States and I have to say, their speed is not the best.
-Their network is not the most fastest in the world but it ultimately does what it is there to do so I can not really moan in that case.
-One thing I will say (once again from experience) is that the network at times have not been stable and seems to have attracted quite a few DDOS attacks during the time I have been hosted there.
+Their network is not the fastest in the world but it ultimately does what it is there to do so I can not moan in that case.
+One thing I will say (once again from experience) is that the network at times has not been stable and seems to have attracted quite a few DDOS attacks during the time I have been hosted there.

 Although I will say that this happens to all providers but mostly that the network at times is not stable but nearer to the end of my time there things has been better so there is very likely a improvement happening but once again I can not comment on this directly.
 Oh one thing I will say before I move on is quite a few packets fail to get to BurstNET at times.

 Overall I would give BurstNET network and speed 3/5 but taking what you pay into the account, I would go with 4/5 again.

 This was one of the key facts I went to BurstNET for.
 BurstNET is very cheap compared to other providers but the price you pay shows as another part such as support seems to be affected by cutbacks.
 On the other hand, lately, they seem to be picking up again.
 In relation to price, I would give them 5/5.

 I would say BurstNET is a good provider but does have some shortfalls.
 Sure my experience was not always perfect and I have had the random suspensions even though I never got an e-mail from them but regardless I would say I had a good experience and I am sure others would have the same.
 The main reason I left them is because of the massive server failure I had for an unknown reason and I was planning to move to a cloud-based solution within months so it felt like a good time to do it.